chirimen-oh/echigo-examples/README.md

 https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Coding_Style

-* Don't include the polyfill codes such as webgpio.js and webi2c.js.
+~~* Don't include the polyfill codes such as webgpio.js and webi2c.js.~~

+> comment on Feb 16, 2017
+> These examples has included polyfills the version of conforming to [release CMN2015-1_B2GOS-20170301](https://github.com/chirimen-oh/release/releases/tag/CMN2015-1_B2GOS-20170301).
+> So, Don't try `bower install` in this version.

 日本語